 - #8 Decent work and economic growth

 - #9 Industry, innovation and infrastructure

 - #13 Climate Action

 - #15 Life on land.

 These headline Goals are areas where NAB has already made bold commitments to invest in the systems and infrastructure to achieve transformative impact.
-All the Goals are important and we impact them all to varying degrees, but these four priorities are ones where we think we can play a transformative role based on our strategy, core business capabilities and partnerships.
+All the Goals are important, and we impact them all to varying degrees, but these six priorities are where we think we can play a transformative role based on our strategy, core business capabilities and partnerships.
 The SDGs are a collective impact framework and partnerships are at the heart of solving these global challenges.
 We will regularly review these priorities as our operating context changes.